zhh-yao/Delineate-cancer-evolutionary-trajectory/README.md

 The file 'Figure_suppl_methods_results' includes the codes used to calculate outcomes involved in supplementary methods and supplementary results.

 The manuscript has now been published in the Journal of Theoretical Biology.
-Find it through https://doi.org/10.1016/j.jtbi.2024.111743.
+Find it [HERE](https://doi.org/10.1016/j.jtbi.2024.111743).